Albert Lloyd George Rees

 After a few years of research at Philips Electrical Industries U.K., where he led a team studying problems associated with the manufacture of cathode ray tubes, he returned to Australia to take up a post at CSIR in Melbourne as leader of a new Section of Chemical Physics devoted to the application of physical techniques to chemical problems, including protein structure investigations, chemico-physical studies of the solid state, the determination of molecular structure and energetics, and the development of new and improved chemico-physical techniques.
 In 1958, having grown to a staff of 30 and equipped with X-ray diffraction equipment, a mass spectrometer, an ultra-violet and an infra-red spectrometer, the section became the Chemical Physics Division.

-He was elected a fellow of the Australian Chemical Institute in 1948 and awarded their Rennie (1945), Smith (1951) and Leighton (1970) Medals.
-He became a fellow of the Australian Academy of Science in 1954 and was awarded CBE in 1978.
+He was elected a fellow of the Australian Chemical Institute (FRACI) in 1948 and awarded their Rennie (1945), Smith (1951) and Leighton (1970) Medals.
+He became a fellow of the Australian Academy of Science (FAA) in 1954 and was awarded Commander of the Order of the British Empire (CBE) in 1978.

 He retired from CSIRO in 1978 and died in 1989.
-He had married Marion Mofflin and had 3 daughters.
+He had married Marion Mofflin and had three daughters.

 Lloyd Rees Lecture

-In 1990, the Council of the Australian Academy of Science agreed on the proposal of Sir Alan Walsh FAA to initiate a series of lectures by distinguished researchers in chemical physics, to recognise the contributions of Rees to science, industry and education.
+In 1990, the Council of the Australian Academy of Science agreed on the proposal of Sir Alan Walsh to initiate a series of lectures by distinguished researchers in chemical physics, to recognise the contributions of Rees to science, industry and education.

 The award has been made to: